 Connecteam is made for field services

 With all the benefits we’ve listed above – from communication to operations to training – Connecteam is made for the field services management industries.
-See for yourself with a free 14-day trial!
+See for yourself with a free plan!

 UpKeep is a mobile-first CMMS software and its features include: work requests with the ability to attach a picture, inventory management, digital checklists and forms (like work orders), a maintenance calendar, and scanning QR codes.

 Price: Choose from four pricing plans: Starter at $35/user/month, annually, Professional at $60/user/month, annually, Business Plus at $100/user/month, annually and with a minimum of five users, and Enterprise at $150/user/month, annually and with a minimum of 25 users.
 There is a free 7 day trial with the Business Plus plan.